Murder of Harmony Montgomery: Trials and legal proceedings

 Adam Montgomery was charged with second-degree murder, and the trial began on February 8, 2024, in the Superior Court in Hillsborough County.
-At the time of the trial, he was already in prison serving a 30 year sentence after a conviction for an unrelated gun crime the previous year, and he refused to attend court.
-Prosecutor Christopher Knowles took the case while Montgomery was represented by Caroline Smith and James Brooks.
+At the time of the trial, he was already in prison serving a 30-year sentence after a conviction for an unrelated gun crime the previous year, and he refused to attend court.
+Prosecutor Christopher Knowles took the case, while Montgomery was represented by Caroline Smith and James Brooks.

 Kayla Montgomery was also serving a prison sentence at the time of the trial, having earlier been convicted of perjury due to lying to a Grand Jury about the events surrounding Harmony's death.
-She testified against her now ex-husband Adam, who she said had been physically and emotionally abusive to her and Harmony, and that he had beaten Harmony to death in December 2019, but that she had not spoken up as she still cared for him.
+She testified against her now ex-husband Adam, who she said had been physically and emotionally abusive to her and Harmony, and said that he had beaten Harmony to death in December 2019, but that she had not spoken up as she still cared for him.

 On February 22, 2024, Adam Montgomery was found guilty of second-degree murder and falsifying physical evidence by the jury.
-He was sentenced to 45 years to life in prison on May 9, 2024, with the sentence to be served consecutively with the sentence he was already serving for unrelated weapons charges.
+He was sentenced to 45 years to life in prison on May 9, 2024, with the sentence to be served consecutively with the sentence he was already serving for the unrelated weapons charges.

+On June 11, 2026, the New Hampshire Supreme Court reversed the murder conviction, siding with Adam Montgomery's argument that the assault charge should have been tried separately.
+The court let the other charges stand.